 Note: Extra memory, other than creating some new nodes, should not be used for the implementation.

-- Modify the pointer connection:
+Modify pointer connection:

 3. String compression and decompression

 Various compression methods are employed to minimize the size of messages transmitted over the internet.
 A specific algorithm compresses a given string by indicating the total number of consecutive occurrences of each character.
-A specific algorithm compresses a given string by indicating the total number of consecutive occurrences of each character. "aabbaa"
+For instance, one string "aabbaa" Can be compressed as "a2b2a2".
+The characters of each character are grouped as follows:

-Function Description.
+Function Description:

-in the editor below.
+Complete the function CompressedString In the editor below.
 The function must return the compressed form of the message.

-: the compressed message.
+Returns: String: the compressed message.

 # Write your code here